 Children under 16 are free to enter.

-Energy drinks and bars/gels will be on sale before the race.
+Bananas and sweets will be on sale before the race.

-We will also have BBQ food and drinks for sale at the school for when people return from the race - all of which will be raising further funds for our two charities:
+We will also have a BBQ and drinks for sale at the school for when people return from the race - all of which will be raising further funds for

-Entry is online, with payment via PayPal (PayPal, debit or credit card) or by internet banking.
+Entry is online, with payment via internet banking.